88lex/sasync/README.md

 - A source and destination remote folder
 - A breakpoint (--max-transfer) which tells sasync to move to the next SA
 - Any additional rclone flags which you would like to apply to individual source/destination pairs

-Features
-- Add `-c file.conf` before the set file to use a different config file
-- Add rcloneflag(s) to the command line after the set file.
-- Add flags in the command line which will apply to all sets
-- Use alternative config files with -c flag
-- Check if each source and destination remote exists in the rclone.conf file and if they are Team Drives (now called Shared Drives)
-- Check if each remote has read and service account permissions
-- Clean Source and Destination remotes of duplicates and trash.
-Can be done before and/or after the sync
-- Check if file count in Source and Destination are equal
-- If equal then skip to the next source-destination pair in the set file
-- Check if total file size in Source and Destination are equal
-- If equal then skip to the next source-destination pair in the set file
-- If not equal then estimate number of SA's required
-- Choose whether to EXIT or CONTINUE when there is a problem with any source-destination pair in a set file
-- The `sasync.conf` file is backed up daily to a `./backup` folder and kept for 14 days (default, adjustable)
-- The config file in the repo is called **`sasync.conf.default`** so you do not not overwrite an existing `sasync.config`
-- You can copy via `cp sasync.conf.default sasync.conf`.
-If you keep your existing `sasync.conf` check carefully not to omit new flags
-- The default `filter` file excludes some system files.
-Open and customize it to suit your own needs
-- Flexible unlimited rclone flags in the set files:  Add multiple rclone flags to each/all pairs in the set.* file.
-Flags in the set file will override flags in the config file
-- sasync intentionally does not create missing folders, as rclone could accidentally create and copy to a local folder = DANGEROUS**
-- Log files sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in the `logs` folder
-- Set files go by default in a sub folder called `sasets`:  The new format requires changing the content of your set.* files if you were running an older version of sasync.
-The new set file has 5 columns vs 7 in older versions
-- Skips same-size source-dest pairs:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair
-- You may consider creating your own private repo called `sasets` in github/lab/bucket that contains your personal set files Set files are easy to edit in github/gitlab and can be easily added to / updated to any machines running sasync
-- There are a number of small utilities in the `utils` folder.
-They do things like install sasync, update rclone, clean set files, remove all comments

-###  Destination requirements

-- Must be a Team Drive (TD) or local drive
-- Must work with Service Accounts (SA)
-- Must have read/write (RW) permission
-- If any of the above not true then you are better off using rclone sync/copy directly.

-###  Source requirements

-- Must have read permission
-- Best case if the source is a TD
-- Must have at least read permissions to SAs
-- If all of the above are true then SAs will rotate with both source and destination, and sync/copy limits can be higher.
-Each SA has a 750GB upload/inbound quota and a 10TB download/outbound quota
-- If Source does not have SA read access then you need to consider your outbound quotas (e.g. 10 TB for GDrive, ? for others)

 <br>